zacliu2023/OpenSeek/README.md

   - If you have high-quality datasets, innovative algorithms, or other valuable resources and wish to contribute in non-code forms, please contact us directly to discuss collaboration methods.
 - Participate in technical discussions and documentation improvement
   - Share your insights, experiences, and suggestions to help us continuously improve project documentation and technical details.
+- Synthetic Reasoning Data Co-construction Plan
+  - We will update the [Huggingface](https://huggingface.co/datasets/BAAI/OpenSeek-Synthetic-Reasoning-Data-Examples) platform with sample data, effects, and strategies used for each version of our synthesized samples (if the strategies provided by external contributors we will cite thanks to involved team or individual).
+Currently recommended optimization directions for reasoning data synthesis include:
+    - Building a domain labeling system to balance data diversity:
+      - Building a code domain labeling system
+      - Math domain labeling
+      - Building a tagging system for thesis
+      - Encyclopedia domain tagging
+      - Domain Labeling for Web Pages: Evaluating and Filtering Synthetic Data Quality.
+    - Synthetic data quality evaluation and screening:
+      - Synthetic Data Quality Evaluation and Screening in Code Domain
+      - Synthetic Data Quality Assessment and Screening in Mathematics
+      - Synthetic Data Quality Assessment and Screening in Dissertation Domain
+      - Synthetic Data Quality Assessment and Screening in Encyclopedia Domain
+      - Synthetic Data Quality Assessment and Screening in Web
+    - Synthesis pipeline optimization:
+      - Synthesis Pipeline Optimization in Code
+      - Synthetic Pipeline Optimization in Mathematics
+      - Synthesis Pipeline Optimization for the Dissertation Domain
+      - Synthetic Pipeline Optimization for the Encyclopedia Domain
+      - Synthesis Pipeline Optimization for the Web Domain

 Let's explore the infinite possibilities of large model training with the power of open source and promote continuous technological progress!